shajra/nix-project/doc/nix-usage-flakes.md

 It's common to configure these “result” symlinks as ignored in source control tools (for instance, for Git within a `.gitignore` file).

-`nix build` has a `--no-link` switch in case you want to build packages without creating “result” symlinks.
+`nix build` has a `--no-link` option in case you want to build packages without creating “result” symlinks.
 To get the paths where your packages are located, you can use `nix path-info` after a successful build:

 ```sh
 nix path-info .#org2gfm
 ```

-    /nix/store/vyvcmfrz5knphhhf0p9h8h0c693hqicw-org2gfm
+    /nix/store/gl4r2qzzhnc2y97kp3msr64l8505s8xq-org2gfm

 ## Running commands in a shell<a id="sec-4-6"></a>